 - Puppies and kittens: At six weeks of age and every 4 weeks* until the pet is over 16 weeks

-- Exotics/pocket Pets (small mammals such as ferrets, guinea pigs, rabbits):
+- Exotics/pocket Pets (small mammals such as ferrets, guinea pigs, and rabbits):

 Annual visits until three-to-four years old; twice yearly thereafter

-*Puppies and kittens grow at such a fast pace and many things can change in the course of four weeks.
-Immune systems are developing, dietary needs are changing, and they are growing.
-Regular monthly appointments allow us to ensure your puppy or kitten’s development is normal and that your pet is progressing in a healthy way.
+*Puppies and kittens grow up so fast, and many things can change over four weeks.
+Immune systems are developing, dietary needs are changing, and they are getting physically bigger.
+Regular monthly appointments allow us to ensure your new pet is growing normally and healthy.

 Adult dogs and cats have individually-tailored vaccine programs based on their age and lifestyle.
 Puppies and kittens should be vaccinated every four (4) weeks, starting at eight (8) weeks of age until they reach over 16 weeks of age.
 The state of Massachusetts requires by law that your dog and cat be current on his/her rabies vaccination.

-Some vaccinations require boosters on an annual basis; others have a longer period of efficacy; and yet others are only given if your dog or cat has a lifestyle need.
-For example, a dog that spends time in the woods has a higher risk of leptospirosis (a serious bacterial infection) than a dog that receives leash walks in the city.
-Dogs that are boarded regularly will need to remain updated on kennel cough vaccinations, while dogs that do not go to daycare or boarding facilities will not.
+Some vaccinations require boosters annually; others have a more extended period of efficacy, and some are only given if your dog or cat has a lifestyle need.
+For example, a dog that spends time in the woods has a higher risk of contracting leptospirosis (a serious bacterial infection) than a city dog who sticks to the sidewalks.
+Dogs that are boarded regularly will need to remain up to date on kennel cough vaccinations, while dogs that do not go to daycare or boarding facilities will not.
 Your veterinarian will discuss your pet’s lifestyle with you and make recommendations for your pet’s vaccine protocols.